 Covering your apple fritters in this sweet glaze is optional, but highly recommended!
 It only takes a few minutes and gives the donuts that fresh from the bakery vibe!

-To make the glaze, just combine powdered sugar in a bowl with a teaspoon of vanilla extract and a few tablespoons of milk.
+To make the glaze, just combine powdered sugar in a bowl with a pinch of salt, a few teaspoons of vanilla extract and a few tablespoons of milk.
 I also like to add a few tablespoons of maple syrup for extra flavor, but that’s completely optional!
-You can then either dip your fritters into the glaze like I did, or drizzle it over the top if you want a lighter glaze-to-donut ratio!
+You can then either dip your fritters into the glaze like I did, or drizzle it over the top if you want a lighter glaze-to-donut ratio.
 The glaze dries pretty quickly, so make sure to mix it right before you’re ready to use it!

 For more delicious breakfast ideas, make sure to check out these recipes!